Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 	BGThemeFile = theme\*.ini

+* Keyboard & Mouse operation

+  Ctrl + Tab, Ctrl + Shift + Tab
+    Switch to TeraTerm next/prev window

+  Alt + Enter
+    Maximize TeraTerm window(toggle)

+  Alt + N
+    New connection

+  Alt + D
+    Duplicate session (SSH2, telnet only)

+  Alt + G
+    Cygwin connection

+  Ctrl + Up/Down cursor
+    LineUp or LineDown

+  Ctrl + PageUp/PageDown
+    PageUp or PageDown

+  Ctrl + Home
+    Move to buffer top

+  Ctrl + End
+    Move to buffer bottom

+  Alt + C, Ctrl + Insert, MouseDrag
+    Copy selected string to the clipboard

+  Alt + V, Shift + Insert, マウスホイールボタン・右クリック
+    Paste from the clipboard

+  F1 key
+    Push Num pad NumLock key

+  F2 key
+    Push Num pad '/'

+  F3 key
+    Push Num pad '*'

+  F4 key
+    Push Num pad '-'

+  Shift + MouseDrag
+    Select rectangular block of text

+  Mouse wheel button scrolling
+    LineUp or LineDown

+  Dragging a text file and dropping it into the window
+    Sends text in the file to the host.

+  Dragging a folder and dropping it into the window
+    Sends the folder full-path to the host.

 * How to build TeraTerm
   To build TeraTerm source code is shown in the following step:
   And you need Visual Studio .NET 2003(VC++7.1) to build.